dafydd/build-alert/README.md

 # build-alert
-build-alert: Polls a jenkins build status page and switches on a relay for a given period of time.
+Polls a jenkins build status page and switches on a relay for a given period of time.
 The relay is expected to power a highly conspicuous strobe light.

 In one of the teams I worked in we didn't have a direct way of seeing the build had broken.
 Email notifications are no use if people are just busy in their IDEs so we wanted something a little more conspicuous.
 I thought it would be fun to set up an industrial-type strobe light.
 I wanted a big, red strobe but at the time the only thing I could find that looked practical was a small but very bright blue mini-strobe.